History of quantum mechanics: Planck introduces quanta to explain black-body radiation

-To change the color of such a radiating body, it is necessary to change its temperature.
-Planck's law explains why: increasing the temperature of a body allows it to emit more energy overall, and means that a larger proportion of the energy is towards the violet end of the spectrum.
+This is now known as the Planck relation and the proportionality constant, h, as the Planck constant.

-Planck's law was the first quantum theory in physics, and Planck won the Nobel Prize in 1918 "in recognition of the services he rendered to the advancement of Physics by his discovery of energy quanta".
+Planck's law was the first quantum theory in physics, and Planck won the 1918 Nobel Prize in Physics "in recognition of the services he rendered to the advancement of Physics by his discovery of energy quanta".
 At the time, however, Planck's view was that quantization was purely a heuristic mathematical construct, rather than (as is now believed) a fundamental change in our understanding of the world.